 27-29 September 2024

 There exists far more to Rio than sandy beaches, Carnival, and volcanic plugs.
-The city is a jumble of wide chaotic streets, a fusion of colonial and modern, with a population of 6 million.
+The city is a jumble of wide chaotic streets, a fusion of colonial and modern, and a population of 6 million.
 Colorful favelas (slums) crawl up the hillsides.

 But Rio is also surrounded by bays, hills and forests of natural beauty.
 Rio looks a mosaic from a distance but up close its heartbeat is robust, loud and lively.
 Exploring Rio represents a definite real-life experience.

-Walking Rio, I explored historic colonial sites, traversed neighborhoods of shabby chic, walked through favelas of the less fortunate.
+Walking Rio, I explored historic sites, traversed neighborhoods of shabby chic, walked through favelas of the less fortunate.
 Just around some corners I found the downright scuzzy.

-Observations – there is need to pick up trash, gardens need more care, and police are everywhere.
+My observation – there is need to pick up trash, gardens need more care, and police are everywhere.
 It’s all interesting.

 My Top 9 Sites